shreyas029/Getting-Started-with-Terraform---Part01/README.md

 ## Configure VPC
 - Run .. command on Visual Code.
 - Specify the other arguements which arre required.
-- Add Internet Gateway, by executing this command.
+- Add Internet Gateway, alonfg with subnet configuration and availability zone.
+- Configure the route table and specify the VPC ID.
+- Add the Route Table Configuration and security groups.